 I can’t tell you how much money I wasted because I forgot to pay a bill.
 Credit Cards are the worst because they have high late fees and no grace period for your payment.
-Usually, a late fee can be $27-$35 if you pay late every month that’s $324-$420 per year wasted!
-Rather than tossing your bills in a pile make a command center at an area that you won’t forget to pay.
-The best practice is to pay as soon as you receive it even if it’s a few weeks before it’s due.
-This will reduce late fees, which saves you money; and also reduces your stress levels because you won’t be scrambling at the last minute to pay your past due bills.
+Usually, a late fee can be $27-$35 if you pay late every month; that’s $324-$420 per year wasted!
+Rather than tossing your bills in a pile, make a command center in an area that you won’t forget to pay.
+The best practice is to pay as soon as you receive it, even if it’s a few weeks before it’s due.
+This will reduce late fees, which saves you money; and also reduces your stress levels because you won’t be scrambling at the last minute to pay your past-due bills.

 Eating in vs. Dining Out

 I can honestly say this is where all of my cash flow was going.
 I ate my money; well, so to speak.
 When my husband and I ate out twice a day, we were spending an average of $25-$35 per day.
 We weren’t even eating at fancy restaurants-mainly take out and fast food.
 However, it was a real wake up call to see a daily expense of $25 on a quick meal equaled out to a whopping $6,500 per year!
 Ouch.
 It’s not even that it tasted that great; it was just a convenience issue.
 If you get savvy grocery shopping and prep your meals ahead of time, you can save thousands of dollars and have more time in your day.